Russian language in Latvia: Reaction

-On April 3, 2018, the State Duma released a statement strongly objecting to the reform and claiming it "violates the principles observed by most civilized countries." and demanded for "special economic measures" to be taken against Latvia, while Ministry of Foreign Affairs of Russia warned the new legislation will have a negative impact on Latvia–Russia relations.
+On April 3, 2018, the Russian State Duma released a statement strongly objecting to the reform and claiming it "violates the principles observed by most civilized countries." and demanded for "special economic measures" to be taken against Latvia, while Ministry of Foreign Affairs of Russia warned the new legislation will have a negative impact on Latvia–Russia relations.
 Member of the State Duma Sergei Zheleznyak called the reform a "language genocide" and compared it to "open Nazism toward the Russian population" allegedly happening in Ukraine.

 Ministry of Foreign Affairs of Latvia responded that "The Russian officials who express their views on amendments to Latvian laws seem not to be familiar with the substance of the reform at all." and pointed out that Latvia's "support to minorities is significantly higher than in other European countries, including Russia".

 On late April 2018, former MP and head of the Action Party Igor Melnikov filed a complaint to the Constitutional Court of Latvia over the transition's potential incompliance with several articles of the Constitution of Latvia and a number of international conventions.
 On July, the party "Harmony" submitted a similar lawsuit contesting the constitutionality of the reform on the basis that it allegedly discriminates ethnic minorities.
 On November Constitutional Court received one more complaint from students of a private elementary school with Russian as the language of tuition.
 On April 23, 2019, the Constitutional Court ruled that the transition does not infringe the right of ethnic minorities to education and dismissed the case submitted by members of Harmony.
 On 14 September 2023, European Court of Human Rights delivered its judgment in the case Valiullina and Others v.
 Latvia, unanimously ruling that the said amendments do not violate the European Convention on Human Rights.